Top 10: Security as a service platforms

 2015.
 Microsoft acquired cloud security provider Adallom

-Microsoft has recently acquired cloud security firm Adallom.
-Adallom specializes in providing identity-based security-as-a-service to safeguard enterprise application data and content stored on third-party cloud platforms.
-Notable companies such as Hewlett-Packard (HP), LinkedIn, Netflix, and SAP are among Adallom's clients.
-In a statement on Adallom's homepage, the company expressed its excitement about joining Microsoft and the opportunity to assist a larger customer base in leveraging cloud applications without compromising security.
-For the time being, Adallom will continue its regular operations as the integration into Microsoft takes place.
-The company will continue selling its solutions and supporting existing customers during the transition period.
+Microsoft has recently completed the acquisition of Adallom, a cloud security firm.
+Adallom specializes in offering security-as-a-service based on identity to protect enterprise application data and content stored on third-party cloud platforms.
+Adallom's clients include notable companies like Hewlett-Packard (HP), LinkedIn, Netflix, and SAP.
+On Adallom's homepage, the company expressed its enthusiasm for becoming part of Microsoft and the opportunity to help a broader range of customers effectively use cloud applications while maintaining strong security measures.
+While the integration with Microsoft takes place, Adallom will continue its regular operations, selling its solutions and providing support to existing customers.